nacnud123/DuncanCraft-OpenGL/README.md

 # DuncanCraft-OpenGL
 This is a Minecraft clone, a voxel game project I made in C++ using GLFW + GLAD + IMGUI + GLM + OpenGL.
 You can break and place blocks and save and load the world.
+I'm not the best at OpenGL so there may be some bug, but hopefully none are like game breaking.
 Very basic sort of thing.
 # Controls
 W A S D - Move around